PrathuashaKB/FanSeatz-Armypedia/README.md

 # FanSeatz-Armypedia
 FanSeatz(Armypedia), a simple responsive ticket-booking web page.

-About :
+# About :
 This project is about the Ticket-Booking-System which is used to book tickets for a concert(here for example.
 BTS concert) and to view the ticket details.
 We can fill the credentials to book a seat in concert online.
 Fanseatz(Armypedia)

-This Web page is built for following purpose:-
+# This Web page is built for following purpose :

-Enter credentials of user
+1.Enter credentials of user

-Booking seats online
+2.Booking seats online

-View details of reservation
+3.View details of reservation

-Contact and know about us
+4.Contact and know about us

-Technologies used:-
+# Technologies used :

-HTML
+1.HTML

-CSS
+2.CSS

-JavaScript
+3.JavaScript

-Software required:-
+# Software required :

-Visual Source Code(Editor)
+1.Visual Source Code(Editor)

-Web Browser
+2.Web Browser